 We account for our Class A Ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
 Class A Ordinary shares subject to mandatory redemption (if any) is classified as liability instruments and are measured at fair value.
 Conditionally redeemable Class A Ordinary shares (including Class A Ordinary shares that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, Class A Ordinary shares are classified as shareholders' equity.
 Our Class A Ordinary sharesfeature certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, at March 31, 2021, 28,295,737 shares of Class A Ordinary shares subject to possible redemption is presented at redemption value as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+Accordingly, as of March 31, 2021, 31,116,305 Class A ordinary shares subject to possible redemption is presented at redemption value as temporary equity, outside of the shareholders' equity section of our condensed balance sheet.